Tracking the impacts of EU’s oil ban and oil price cap

 Is Russia finding new buyers: tracking outgoing oil shipments

 A last-minute shopping spree for Russian oil by EU countries, led by Germany and Italy just before the crude oil price cap became effective, saw EU seaborne oil imports from Russia increase month-on-month for the first time since March 2022.
-Russia’s total export revenue from fossil fuels increased month-on-month for the first time since July, due to the increase in EU imports.

-Is Russia finding alternatives for European tankers?
+Is Russia finding alternatives for G7 & European tankers?

-Is the price of Russian oil falling?
+What is the price of Russian oil?

 Strengthening the sanctions — way forward